syntax-ray/rock-paper-scissors/README.md

 Link: https://syntax-ray.github.io/rock-paper-scissors/

-## Need more?
+## Need to reset?

-Refresh the page to play again!
+Refresh the page to rest the score!